mgechev/angular-aop/README.md

     }));

 This code will invoke the `Authorization` service before executing the methods which match the pattern: `/Special|getArticleById/` and an `Error` is thrown the `Logger` will log it with detailed information.
-Notice that `onThrowOf`, `before` and all the methods listed bellow returns object with the same methods so chaining is possible.
+Notice that `onThrowOf`, `before` and all the methods listed bellow return object with the same methods so chaining is possible.
-We can also match the methods not only by its names but also by its arguments:
+We can also match the methods not only by their names but also by their arguments:

     return execute(Logger).onThrowOf(execute(Authorization).before(api, {